A construction of vertex algebra bundles on logarithmic smooth curves: Abstract

 \section{Abstract}

-We give a construction of vertex algebra bundles and spaces of conformal blocks over a family of logarithmic smooth curves, which contains some types of singular algebraic curves in the usual sense.
-It generalizes some earlier results of Frenkel and Ben-Zvi on complex smooth algebraic curves.
+We present a construction of vertex algebra bundles and spaces of conformal blocks over families of logarithmic smooth curves.
+This work generalizes some earlier results by Frenkel and Ben-Zvi on vertex algebra bundles over complex smooth algebraic curves.
+We establish a weaker version of the propagation of vacua, and compute the space of conformal blocks over a typical example of a nodal curve.